M-Appliances/A-Bit-Pushy-Arduino/README.md

 Theres also a shopping list for you to find out how to build one & instructions.

+#Help You

+If you need any support, chat to us on [Facebook](https://www.facebook.com/groups/545153832488441/).
+Note that we're only in alpha & so you'll need to be in our alpha club to join.
+If you think you have something worth contributing, then ask to join by dropping us a line (contact details at [pantri.net](http://www.pantri.net)).

+#Help Us

+We're makers & we're learning all the time.
+If you think we're doing something in an overly complex manner that could be improved, or we're just doing something outright wrong, then please tell us (ideally with a repo push)?
+We want this to be a community.

 #Schematics

 The latest Schematics are available within this Repo.
-Mainly because we hope that you will alter, improve & iterate on our design.
+Mainly because we hope that you will alter, improve & iterate on our design before pushing any improvements to us.

 #3D Printed Case